PoorHttp/PoorWSGI/doc/documentation.rst

     tmp_path = tmp
     templ = templ

-As you can see, you can store your variables to request object.
-There are few reserved variables for you, which poorwsgi never use, and which are None by
+You can store your variables to request object too.
+There are few reserved variables for you, which poorwsgi never use, and which are None by default:
-default:

-:req.config: for your config object
-:req.user:   for user object, who is login
+:req.user:   For user object, who is login, check_digest decorator set this
+             variable.
+:req.api:    For API checking.
+OpenAPIRequest use this variable.
+:req.db:     For single database conection per request.
+You can store structure
+             with more databases if you need to this vairable.
-:req.app\_:  as prefix for any your application variable
+:req.app\_:  As prefix for any your application variable.

 So if you want to add any other variable, be careful to named it.